groff_out(5) — Linux manual page

 command is present to make the output more easily parsed.

-breakable or not) are thus described; those resulting from
+or not) are thus described; those resulting from horizontal

-horizontal motion escape sequences are not.
-GNU troff
+motion escape sequences are not.
+GNU troff issues this

-issues this command but groff's output driver library
+command but groff's output driver library ignores it.
+See

 Graphics commands

-Each graphics or drawing command in the intermediate output
+Each graphics or drawing command in the page description language

 specify a subcommand; this is followed by a fixed or variable